mongodb/hacktoberfest2018/README.md

 # Welcome to the MongoDB's Hacktoberfest Repository!

 ## What is Hacktoberfest?
 Hacktoberfest is a month-long celebration of open source software.
-Started originally by our friends at [Digital Ocean](http://digitalocean.com)
+Started originally by our friends at [DigitalOcean](http://digitalocean.com)

 ## How is MongoDB Participating?
 This year, we're celebrating open source software by hosting a challenge for software developers.
 Innovation and development of freely available software is an essential part of our ecosystem.
 This is why we're incenting developers to create interesting projects leveraging [MongoDB Stitch](http://www.mongodb.com/cloud/stitch) and export the apps for storage on a [GitHub](http://github.com) repository.